CONCUSSION/TRAUMATIC BRAIN INJURY

 What to do

 Let the school know what the diagnosis and recommendations from the healthcare provider are for returning to the school learning environment.
 Any restrictions in the classroom or athletic play should be shared.
 The best transitions after an injury include collaboration among medical staff, school staff and families.
-Blue Valley Schools are committed to education beyond expectations for each child; there are school counselors, school psychologists, school nurses, administrators and teachers knowledgeable about TBI.
-Additionally, the district has a TBI mini-team of specially trained educators available to consult with school teams when necessary.
+In the Blue Valley School District there are school counselors, school psychologists, school nurses, administrators, and teachers knowledgeable about TBI.
+Please contact your child’s school nurse to report a head injury or for more information.